Biohazard (band): Early years: 1987–1990

-Roadrunner Records: 1991–1993
+Roadrunner Records and initial mainstream exposure: 1991–1993

 In 1992, Biohazard signed with Roadrunner Records and released Urban Discipline, which gave the band national and worldwide attention in both the heavy metal and hardcore communities.
-The video for the song "Punishment" became the most played video in the history of MTV's Headbangers Ball, and the album sold over one million copies.
 The band also began opening for larger acts, such as House of Pain, Sick of It All, Fishbone, and Kyuss.

 In 1993, the hardcore rap group Onyx recorded an alternate "Bionyx" version of their hit single "Slam", with Biohazard as their backup band.
 This led to a collaboration on the title track of the Judgment Night soundtrack.
 The soundtrack would go on to sell over two million copies in the United States.

-Warner Bros.: 1994–1998
+Warner Bros. and Hambel's departure: 1994–1998

 Months later, the band left Roadrunner Records and signed with Warner Bros.
 Records, who released their third studio LP, State of the World Address.
 The album was produced by Ed Stasium in Los Angeles and contained the single "How It Is", featuring Sen Dog of Cypress Hill, for which a video was also shot.
 During their 1994 tour, the band made an appearance on the second stage at the Monsters of Rock festival, held at Castle Donington.
-State of the World Address went on to sell over one million copies, and Rolling Stone magazine selected the Biohazard logo as the best logo of the year.
+State of the World Address went on to sell over one million copies.
 This was the last Biohazard album with Bobby Hambel, who left due to differences with the rest of the band.
 In late 1995, the band, along with Therapy? and Gunshot, contributed remixes to the Pitchshifter album The Remix War.

 Biohazard recorded their fourth studio album, Mata Leao, as a three-piece in 1996.
 It was produced with the help of Dave Jerden.
 For the 1996–97 Mata Leao Tour, the band hired former Helmet guitarist Rob Echeverria.
 They also played on the Ozzfest mainstage, alongside Ozzy Osbourne, Slayer, Danzig, Fear Factory, and Sepultura.

 While touring Europe in support of Mata Leao, the band recorded their Hamburg, Germany show for their first live album, No Holds Barred (Live in Europe), which was released in 1997 through Roadrunner Records.

 In 1998, Seinfeld began his acting career, playing Jaz Hoyt on HBO's award-winning series Oz.
 The character was introduced in the second season and appeared throughout the sixth and final season.